rostools/github-intro/README.md

 The teaching material is found mainly in these locations:

 - `index.Rmd`: Contains the overview of the workshop.
-- `overview/` folder: Contains the files that give an overview to the course, such as the syllabus and schedule.
+- `overview/`: Contains the files that give an overview to the course, such as the syllabus and schedule.
-- `pre-workshop/` folder: Contains the files necessary for use before the workshop, for instance the pre-workshop tasks.
+- `pre-workshop/` folder: Contains the files needed before the workshop, like the pre-workshop tasks.
-- `sessions/` folder: Contains the files used during the workshop (e.g. code-along material).
+- `sessions/` folder: Contains the files used during the workshop sessions (e.g. code-along material).
-- `appendix/` folder: Contains the files used to support the workshop, such as pre-workshop tasks, code of conduct, resources, and instructions for teachers.
+- `appendix/` folder: Contains the files used to support the workshop, such as, code of conduct, resources, and instructions for teachers.
-- `slides/`: The lecture slides are rendered into HTML slides from Markdown.
+- `slides/`: Contains the lecture slides that are rendered into HTML slides from Markdown.

-The website is generated from [Quarto](https://quarto.org/), so it follows the file and folder structure conventions from that package.
+The website is generated with [Quarto](https://quarto.org/), so it follows the file and folder structure conventions from that package.

 ## Support and infrastructure files